-Operating the unit without the access panels properly installed may result in severe personal injury or death.
+Failure to operate the unit without the access panels properly installed could result in death or serious injury.

 Do not operate the unit without the evaporator fan access panel or evaporator coil access panel in place.
+Reinstall the access panels after performing maintenance procedures on the fan.